 - Record IDs: Every record has a unique identifier, which helps keep information organized and easy to reference.

 For example, if you run a bakery, you might have a table of customers.
-Each row (record) represents one customer, while fields hold details like phone number, email, and home address.
-If you decide to collect birthdays, you can simply add another field to the same table.
+Each row represents one customer, while fields hold details like phone number and email.
+If you decide to collect birthdays later, you simply add another field to that table.

 Forms: A User-Friendly Way to Enter Data